Medicare Advantage Plans

 Understanding the Coverage Gap

-Medicare Part D prescription drug coverage includes several stages during the year: the deductible, initial coverage, the coverage gap (donut hole), and catastrophic coverage.
-The donut hole is the stage where your share of drug costs changes and may increase for a period of time.
+Medicare Part D prescription drug coverage typically moves through stages during the year: the deductible, initial coverage, the coverage gap (donut hole), and catastrophic coverage.

-Knowing when you enter this stage and how costs work can help you plan your budget, avoid surprises, and explore assistance programs if you need help with prescription expenses.
+The donut hole is the stage where your share of drug costs may change.
+Knowing when you might enter this stage can help you plan your budget and explore assistance programs if you need help with prescription expenses.

 What Exactly Is the Part D Donut Hole?